Xian Tibet Train Tour

 Stay overnight at tent camp in summer (May- Oct.)

-Stay overnight at Rongbuk monastery guest house in winter (Nov. - Apr.)
+Stay overnight at the guesthouse of Rongbuk Monastery in winter (Nov. - Apr.)

 - Tashilhunpo Monastery